peno-diggs/novabridge-financial-performance-dashboard/README.md

 ## The Business Problem

 Nigerian Tier 1 banks collectively hold billions of naira in loan exposure to FMCG companies.
-When a macro shock hits — a currency devaluation, a fuel subsidy removal, a spike in inflation — relationship managers and credit analysts need to answer one urgent question fast:
+When a macro shock hits, a currency devaluation, a fuel subsidy removal, a spike in inflation, relationship managers and credit analysts need to answer one urgent question fast:

 > *Is our client still healthy enough to service their debt?*